Dr. Timothy Haystead, PhD

 Robert Freeze, MBA

-Mr. Freeze has held a number of roles in life science and early-stage drug R&D over his 18-year career.
-He is currently the Founder & President of Scytheros, LLC, a drug development consulting firm focused on early-stage R&D and commercialization strategy, and has helped small biopharma companies secure over $65 million in grant and private equity funding to date.
+Mr. Freeze has held a number of roles in life science and early-stage drug R&D over his 19-year career.
+He is currently the Founder & President of Scytheros, LLC, a drug development consulting firm focused on early-stage R&D and commercialization strategy, and has helped small biopharma companies secure over $65 million in funding to date.
 He also currently serves as the Director of Business Insights at a Top 5 CRO, and previously as Director of Business Insights at the CRO FHI Clinical.
-Prior to these, Mr. Freeze held various roles in business development, strategy and insights at the industry leading metabolomics company, Metabolon, where he helped build out their contract research service offerings and launch the company’s biomarker business into the clinical market.
-Earlier in his career, he served as an equity research analyst for a leading life science investment bank, LifeSci Capital, covering small- to mid-size biopharmaceutical companies.
-Robert has a robust network of industry experts and investors, and strong experience in building and executing CRO service offerings.
+Prior to these, Mr. Freeze held various roles in business development, strategy and insights at the industry leading metabolomics company, Metabolon, where he played a pivotal role in launching the company’s biomarker business into the clinical market and supporting senior leadership in meeting financial targets and accelerating corporate growth.
+Earlier in his career, he served as an equity research analyst for a leading life science investment bank, LifeSci Capital, covering small- to mid-cap biopharmaceutical companies.
+Robert has a robust network of industry experts and investors, and strong experience in building and executing strategic business strategies.
 He obtained a BS in microbiology, a BS in biology, and an MBA in finance and entrepreneurship, all from North Carolina State University.